st0n3y/vue_flashcard_app/README.md

-To run, clone the repo and open the HTML file in your browser of choice.
+To run, clone the repo and open index.html file in a browser.